g-filomena/PedSimCity/README.md

 ## PedSimCity: An Agent-Based Model for simulating pedestrian movement in large urban areas

-This model incoporates simplified cognitive maps of the urban environment in the architecture of the agents In particular, a computational approach to Kevyn Lynch's The Image of the City (see related paper in [Cities](https://www.sciencedirect.com/science/article/pii/S0264275118309776)) is employed to incorporate salient urban element in the route-choice approaches of the agents.
+This model incoporates simplified cognitive maps of the urban environment in the architecture of the agents In particular, a computational approach to Kevyn Lynch's The Image of the City (see related paper in [Cities](https://www.sciencedirect.com/science/article/pii/S0264275118309776)) is employed to incorporate salient urban element in the route choice approaches of the agents.

 The model is built on Mason and [GeoMason 1.6](https://cs.gmu.edu/~eclab/projects/mason/extensions/geomason/).